Deaths, Australia

 Deaths by year of registration and year of occurrence

-While the interval between the occurrence and registration of deaths is often longer for Aboriginal and Torres Strait Islander people than for the non-Indigenous population, there is normally little difference between the number of deaths registered and the number that occurred in a given year.
+There is often a delay between the occurrence and registration of a death, but there is normally little difference between the number of deaths registered and the number that occurred in a given year.
 The number of deaths not registered in the year that they occurred are balanced by the number of deaths that occurred in the previous years but were subsequently registered.
 Data for the latest year will be underestimated if reported on a year of occurrence basis.

 Aboriginal and Torres Strait Islander deaths by year of registration